hx1997/dayu/docs/how_it_works.md

 ## Stage 2: Raw IR to LLIR
 In this stage, we build the Control Flow Graph (CFG) based on Raw IR, and lift Raw IR to LLIR.

 The process of translating from a lower-level language to a higher-level one is known as *lifting*.
-We write a lifter method for each Ark opcode, in which we determine which type of LLIR instruction this should be (e.g., an assignment, or an unconditional jump) and what arguments it has, and replace the Raw IR instruction with an LLIR one created using said information.
+We write a lifter method for each Ark opcode, in which we determine which type of LLIR instruction this should be (e.g., an assignment, or an unconditional jump) and what arguments it has.
+Then we replace the Raw IR instruction with an LLIR one/LLIR ones created using said information.
 One Raw IR instruction may translate into multiple LLIR instructions if its operation is complex (e.g., requiring pseudo-functions).

 LLIR and MLIR instructions are something like the Three-Address Code (TAC), except that function calls may have more than three arguments.
 Therefore, they are called `NAddressCode`s or NACs instead.